pyOpenSci/lessons/contribute-open-source/pull-request.md

 If you go to the parent repository, you will see the PR listed there.

 :::{tip}
-Take note that your pull request can be modified at any time, but do so with caution.
+Note that your pull request can be modified at any time, but do so cautiously.

 * You can modify the title and description of your pull request even after you've submitted it.
 * New commits to your working branch will be visible in your open PR until they are merged.
 *
 Any changes made to it will potentially delay a review from maintainers.
 It's best to submit the PR, review it, and leave it unchanged until you get feedback.
 :::

 ## Close or move a Pull Request to draft